 - Joint inspection of each elevation before access is struck

-If panels are rusted through, if composite cores are wet or separating, or if the cladding system has simply reached the end of its life, we will not coat over it.
+If panels are rusted through, if composite cores are wet or separating, or if the cladding system has simply reached the end of its life, we won’t coat over it.
 A sprayed finish on failed cladding is decoration on a problem, and in Cumbrian weather the problem wins quickly.
-Where that is the finding, the survey report says so plainly, with photographs, and sets out what the building actually needs, even when that work is not ours to do.
-An honest no from the survey costs you nothing; a coating that should never have been applied costs you twice.
+Where that’s the finding, the survey report says so plainly, with photographs, and sets out what the building actually needs, even when that work isn’t ours to do.
+An honest no from the survey costs you nothing.
+A coating that should never have been applied costs you twice.